mgechev/angularjs-style-guide/README.md

        - { user, role, action } - data format
          - user - a string, which contains the username
          - role - an ID of the role the user has
-         - action - specific ation the user tries to perform
+         - action - specific action the user tries to perform
    * * * * * * * * * * * * * * * * * * * * * * * * * * * * * */
    ```